Friday, October 11, 2024

 · Colored with Spectrum Noir Classique markers and Sakura Gelly Roll white gel pen

-· Oval templates, patterned paper and other items from my stash.
+· Oval template and other items from my stash.

 Entered into: